 Precondition the battery before arriving at a charger

-Use the FordPass app to start preconditioning, or set the charger as your destination in the Mach-E's navigation.
+Set the charger as your destination in the Mach-E's navigation.
 The car will warm the battery during the drive to reach optimal charging temperature.
+If the FordPass app on your phone supports battery preconditioning, you can also trigger it there.

 Check your state of charge